 Here’s an easy way to test.
 When you find the trail of ants, place a strip of masking tape next to it.
 On one end, place some syrup.
 On the other, place some peanut butter.
 What the ants go for first will tell you which kind they are.

 If they’re grease ants, mix 2 tablespoons of peanut butter and 2 tablespoons of honey or pancake syrup with 1/2 teaspoon of boric acid.
 (Boric acid kills all kinds of bugs, including roaches, but is safe to use inside the house.
 You can get it at the same place in the store where Raid is sold.)
 If they’re sugar ants, substitute mint jelly or maple syrup for the peanut butter.
 Smear the mixture on a small plate, leave it near the ants, and walk away.
 The fun is about to begin!

 The ants will gorge themselves on the ant-equivalent of pork rinds and tell all of their worker ant buddies about it.
 Soon hundreds of ants will feast.
 Boric acid kills slowly, so the workers will have plenty of time to selflessly take the bait back to the nest and share it with everyone, including the queen.
 They’ll die, never knowing it was you…..unless you take my advice.
 Stare them right in the mandibles and scream, “HAAHHH!
 IT WAS ME!”

 Do You Have Another Solution That Really Works?

 How do you deal with hordes of invading little ants?
 Tell your fellow Grumpians about it.
 They need to know now.
 In the meantime, keep all kitchen surfaces clean and dry, keep your food securely sealed, immediately clean up any spills, and never let down your guard.
+Your garbage disposal has to be on point.
 Little ants are watching.